Co-designing digital health for older adults: a practical guide to effective engagement

 Many digital health initiatives describe their design processes without clearly linking them to user outcomes, leading to tools that may not truly address user needs.
 This disconnect between design intent and practical application underscores the critical need for ongoing evaluation, adaptation, and, most importantly, transparent reporting of co-design efforts.

 To truly empower older adults, digital health tools must evolve beyond mere functionality.
 They require an iterative, user-centered approach that incorporates feedback throughout development, fostering a sense of ownership and engagement.
-Addressing the barriers faced by older adults in digital health demands a multifaceted strategy, prioritizing robust co-design and ensuring comprehensive, reproducible reporting.
+Addressing the barriers faced by older adults in digital health demands a complex strategy, prioritizing strong co-design and ensuring comprehensive, reproducible reporting.

 Co-design offers a powerful mechanism to bridge the digital divide for older adults by directly involving them in the development of digital health tools.
 This approach ensures solutions are not only usable but also genuinely useful, addressing the unique cognitive and sensory needs that often go overlooked.